 So here’s a big comparison of almost all the available commercial RAW converters for Mac, plus six open source ones, plus three commercial Windows-only titles.
 If you’re a Windows user, you may find a few names on this list that you haven’t heard of before, as they are Mac-exclusive.
 Criteria for selection were that the software should support Pentax cameras

 and be usable completely offline I will mark the differences in the table.
 Surprisingly, all programs seemed to support Pentax cameras as both DNG and PEF.
-Note: Later additions to this article have not all been tested yet.
+Note: Later additions to this article have not all been thoroughly reviewed yet.

 JPEG export settings used